learn-tdd-in/learntdd.in/react-native/index.md

     undefined
 ```

-Enzyme is finding the `value` prop of the TextInput to be `undefined`; this is because we aren't passing in a value at all.
+`react-native-testing-library` is finding the `value` prop of the `TextInput` to be `undefined`; this is because we aren't passing in a value at all.
 To fix this, let's make the TextInput a [controlled component][controlled-component], so its text is available in the parent component's state:

 ```diff
  export default class NewMessageForm extends Component {